wang-q/intspan/README.md

-  check      Check genome locations in block fasta headers concat     Concatenate sequence pieces of the same species consensus  Generate consensus sequences by POA create     Create block fasta files from links of ranges link       Output bi/multi-lateral range links maf2fas    Convert maf to block fasta name       Output all species names separate   Separate block fasta files by species split      Split block fasta files to per-alignment/chromosome fasta files subset     Extract a subset of species help       Print this message or the help of the given subcommand(s)
+  check      Check genome locations in block fasta headers concat     Concatenate sequence pieces of the same species consensus  Generate consensus sequences by POA cover      Output covers on chromosomes create     Create block fasta files from links of ranges filter     Filter blocks, and can also be used as a formatter join       Join multiple block fasta files by a common target link       Output bi/multi-lateral range links maf2fas    Convert maf to block fasta name       Output all species names pl-p2m     Pipeline - pairwise alignments to multiple alignments refine     Realign files with external programs and trim unwanted regions replace    Concatenate sequence pieces of the same species separate   Separate block fasta files by species slice      Extract alignment slices split      Split block fasta files to per-alignment/chromosome fasta files stat       Extract a subset of species subset     Extract a subset of species variation  List variations (substitutions/indels) help       Print this message or the help of the given subcommand(s)

 Options: